proofzero/example-apps/remix/README.md

 3. Copy the client id and client and client secret into a `.env` file in the root of this project.

-### Notes

-Be sure to also set custom domain names in the env files and auth files:

-- `app/routes/auth.tsx`
-- `app/routes/auth.callback.tsx`
-- `auth.server.ts`

 ## Development

 You will be running two processes during development: